solegalli/trainindatablog/_posts/2022-09-11-feature-selection-machine-learning-with-python.md

 deviation is zero are constant and can be removed.
 In this example, we will create a toy dataset with 3 constant variables, and then we will remove them with Scikit-learn.

+Let’s begin by creating a toy dataset with 3 constant features:

 ```
 import pandas as pd
 from sklearn.datasets import make_classification